 How to launch an online coffee business

 Whether it’s your full time job, a side hustle or just a hobby, roasting coffee can be an exciting and rewarding process.
-Despite the challenges faced by the hospitality industry over the last two years, there has been a consistently high demand for coffee – and an increase in the number of roasters selling coffee online.
+Despite the challenges faced by the hospitality industry over the duration of the pandemic, there has been a consistently high demand for coffee – and an increase in the number of roasters selling coffee online.